Guide to the Valle d’Itria - Puglia’s Bucolic Countryside

 What is the Valle d’Itria

-The Valle d’Itria is a small swath of land in the center-west of Puglia, about 1 hour southwest of Bari, the regional capital.
-Because it is not an official administrative area, what towns get included as part of the region is a topic of some debate.
-Because it’s a popular area, lots of towns that aren’t traditionally considered part of it now claim that they are.
+Because it is not an official administrative area, what towns are included within it is a topic of debate.
+Since it’s popular with travelers, lots of towns that aren’t traditionally considered part of it now claim that they are.

 Why visit

-The towns all feature charming historic cores filled with pedestrianized streets and winding alleyways, often lined with flowers flowing from balconies.
-They’re perfect for leisurely day trips hopping between towns.
+The pretty whitewashed towns all feature charming historic cores filled with pedestrianized streets and winding alleyways, often lined with flowers flowing from balconies.
+They’re perfect for leisurely day trips hopping between them.

 The countryside is rich and fertile, and you’ll see vegetables, grapes, olives, and fruit trees growing all around.
 Those interested in gastronomy can take cooking classes, taste wines, sample olive oil, learn about cheese making (burrata anyone?!), and even visit working farms.

-You won’t find any beaches here, but the valley has more than enough to keep you entertained all the same.
-And you do find yourself dying to take a dip, the coast is just a quick 30-minute drive away.
+You won’t find any beaches here, but the coast is just a quick 30-minute drive away.

 Discover authentic Puglia with local advice!